psganesh/TestNotes/AWS_Notes.md

   - https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html => check for windows to access credential files
   - Exam Tips
     - Roles allow you to not use Access key ID's and Secret Access Keys
-    - Roles are perferred from a security perspective
+    - Roles are preferred from a security perspective
     - Roles are controlled by policies
     - You can change a policy on a role and it will take immediate effect
     - You can attach or detach roles to running EC2 instances without having to stop or terminate

 # How to Encrypt an EBS volume
   - 1. Additional Volume ?
     - EC2 >> EBS >> Volume >> Create Volume >> Select Volume type (GP2), size 100 GB, AZ (same AZ where EC2 present)....
-SELECT Encryption, Selecte Master key (default - aws/ebs) >> Create colume
+SELECT Encryption, Select Master key (default - aws/ebs) >> Create column
     - Actions >> Attach volume >> Select the EC2 instance >> Attach
     - Note: If you create volume from ENCRYPTED Snapshot, then the volume also will be encrypted.
     - Commands
       - ssh *** >> sudo su
       - lsblk (=> it will show default attached with root '/' xvda & recently attached volume above xvdf)
       - file -s /dev/xvdf (=> check file system.
-Default: "/dev/xvdf: data" -> means no data in the volume and can proceed to create filesystem)
+Default: "/dev/xvdf: data" -> means no data in the volume and can proceed to create file-system)
       - mkfs -t ext4 /dev/dvdf (=> Create file system)
       - file -s /dev/xvdf (=> now it will show file system which was created just before)
       - How to mount?